vincentaudebert/vincentaudebert.github.io/_posts/2016-07-22-getting-started-react-redux.md

 (N.B.: I will try to keep this page updated as much as possible :))

+## Are you ready?

+Are you totally confident in your React skills?
+Don't skip steps, it could make your redux experience really frustrating. [https://medium.com/react-ecosystem/how-to-handle-state-in-react-6f2d3cd73a0c] [15]

 ## Some beginner reading

 - Of course, you probably had a look at the official documentation: [http://redux.js.org/docs/introduction/index.html] [13]